Choosing Fireworks: Guy Fawkes Displays

 - Keep a nice mix of ground based effects (fountains), medium level effects (cakes and candles) and high effects (rockets).

-- Have a nice finale and pair up some bigger fireworks for added impact.
+- Have a nice finale and pair up some bigger fireworks for added impact or use dump cakes or large compound cakes.

 - A combined Halloween and Guy Fawkes party creates a great atmosphere with both fancy dress and fireworks too!

-- Larger cakes or compound/link cakes can provide a hassle free way of making saturated, near professional effects by lighting one fuse, ideal for less experienced firers, or if you don’t have time to set a full display up.
+- Larger cakes or compound cakes can provide a hassle-free way of making saturated, near professional effects by lighting one fuse, ideal for less experienced firers, or if you don’t have the time or inclination to set a full display up.

 So there’s no right or wrong duration for back garden displays, but once you move away from family events to something more organised (or you simply want to do a better and more spectacular display), start thinking more about a definite structure and cap the duration to a length that will ensure your fireworks flow and your display won’t be overly long and drawn out.